Staff Members

 Title IV is intended to provide all students with access to a well-rounded education, improve school conditions for student learning, and promote the effective use of technology in supporting academic achievement and digital literacy of all students.
 Examples of expenses include a portion of the nurse leader salary and benefits, online professional development training modules, and online learning platforms for students.

-Funds supported the installation of a new pellet boiler at Hardwick Elementary.
+Funds supported the installation of a new pellet boiler at Wolcott Elementary.

 VSBIT annually provides funds for school safety needs based on evaluations conducted on school sites.